 - iPhone 11, 11 Pro, and 11 Pro Max

 - iPhone 12, 12 mini, 12 Pro, and 12 Pro Max

-- NFC for Lost Mode – While you can report loss of Tile Mate and Chipolo One and get notified when a device in the network is connected to them, AirTag has an additional feature.
+- NFC for Lost Mode – While you can report the loss of Tile Mate and Chipolo ONE Spot and get notified when a device in the network is connected to them, AirTag has an additional feature.

-As and when any NFC-compatible smartphone will tap your AirTag, you will be notified, and if enabled, your contact info will be shared.
+When any NFC-compatible smartphone taps your AirTag, you will be notified, and if enabled, your contact info will be shared.
 Thus, making it easier to find it.

-- Accelerometer sensor – A step ahead of the proximity sensor, which notifies if you are leaving your tracker behind.
+- Accelerometer sensor – A step ahead of the proximity sensor, which notifies if you leave your tracker behind.
 AirTag uses the sensor to calculate not only distance but also the speed for a more accurate result.

-AirTag vs. Tile Mate vs. Chipolo One: Features
+AirTag vs. Tile Mate vs. Chipolo ONE Spot: Features

-Notably, to get all the benefits of Tile Mate, you’ll need a subscription.
-And since others offer it for free, this might be a big negative for Tile.
+- However, to get all the benefits of Tile Mate, you’ll need a subscription ($2.99/month).
+This will eventually be a costlier affair.